-Kopi Luwak coffee beans are distinct from other types of coffee due to their unique method of production.
-The Asian Palm Civet consumes the coffee cherries, which are then processed in their digestive system.
+Kopi Luwak coffee, also known as Civet Coffee, is made from coffee beans that are eaten and defecated by Asian Palm Civets.
+Civets eat the ripe coffee cherries, which are then processed by enzymes in their digestive system.
 Kopi Luwak is essentially made from the feces of the civet, which is why it is also known as cat poop coffee.

 Isn’t it sound disgusting?